 For the time being

-I was on a walk through the neighborhood feeling a little anxious about why I was working on two projects: music and writing.
+I was on a walk through the neighborhood feeling a little anxious about why I write and compose music.
 Both take significant amounts of time and neither will have an audience.
-I turned the corner home and realized I was wondering about something I’d been doing rather than focusing on what God was doing.
+As I turned the corner home I realized I was worrying too much about my work rather than focusing on God.

 The former mode of questioning will always be polluted by accusation and hopelessness; outside of Christ there is no redemptive arc to one’s life projects.
-The other mode of questioning tends in a more positive and affirming direction, not affirming myself, but affirming the happy Christian sense that there are answers to the questions I pose regardless of whether they’ve been revealed to me or not.
-This turning away as a mode is what draws me to Lutheranism.
+The latter mode of questioning, centered on God, tends in a more positive and affirming direction—not affirming my self necessarily, but affirming the happy Christian sense that there are answers to every question I struggle with regardless of whether or not the answer is revealed.
+This sort of turning away as a mode is what draws me to Lutheranism.
 But we’ll arrive there much later.

-The following are more than my thoughts on differences between Christian traditions studied piecemeal as if from a detached and academic view.
-What I have done here is to consider the philosophical frameworks, the theological systems, the personalities, the characters, the worldviews of Roman Catholicism, Confessional Lutheranism, and Reformed theology from within each stream.
+I don’t intend by this book to enumerate all the differences between Christian traditions studied piecemeal as if from a detached and academic view.
+That’s been done, and it contributes very little.
+Instead I consider the philosophical frameworks, the theological systems, the personalities, the characters, the worldviews of Roman Catholicism, Confessional Lutheranism, and Reformed theology from within each stream.
 I’ve studied each as one who believed the truth of each for more than several years each.
 As I believed within that stream, the questions I asked all changed.
-There is a mode of thinking for each kind of believer.
+Each tradition has its own mode of thinking.

-The tradition I am perhaps finally settled into—i.e., my church—is Lutheran, but if readers are skeptical of or dislike Lutheranism: I may not have addressed the typical surface-level objections and concerns but I went deeper.
+The tradition I am perhaps finally settled into—i.e., my church—is Lutheran, but if readers are skeptical of or dislike Lutheranism, they may be pleasantly surprised by the critiques I offer my own camp.
 There is much I want my fellow Lutherans to reconsider.

 ROMAN CATHOLIC THOUGHT